Terms & Conditions

-If you are unhappy with an individual in Victoria Hammond Interiors sometimes it is best to speak to him or her directly.
+If you are unhappy with an individual at Victoria Hammond Collective ‘s business premises/training venue sometimes it is best to speak to him or her directly.
 If you feel this is difficult or inappropriate then please speak to Victoria Hammond.

 Often we will be able to give you a response straight away.
 When the matter is more complicated we will give you at least an initial response within five working days.
 Our aim is to ensure that our response to complaints is: